ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

  mean()/std()     -> mean/standarddeviation

-# 66 variables are:
+' 66 variables are:
-'NOTE: naming convention: all letters are in lower case and a dash in-between the words, for better readability. time-body-accelerometer-mean-X time-body-accelerometer-mean-Y time-body-accelerometer-mean-Z
+#NOTE: naming convention: all letters are in lower case and a dash in-between the words, for better readability.
+time-body-accelerometer-mean-X
+time-body-accelerometer-mean-Y
+time-body-accelerometer-mean-Z